OUR PROJECTS

-Following on from our very successful Forthline Project, and to compliment Restoration Forth project, we are delighted to introduce our 100 Species project.
+Following on from our very successful Forthline Project, and to compliment Restoration Forth project, we were delighted to introduce our 100 Species project.

 Restoration Forth is a community led project to restore seagrass meadows and native oysters in the Firth of Forth.
 The key aim is to start restoring health and biodiversity, and forge new connections between local communities and the sea.

-To help compliment the restoration work, the 100 species project aims to show that Restoration Forth is not just putting back these two key species in a vacuum.
+To help compliment the restoration work, the 100 species project aimed to show that Restoration Forth was not just putting back these two key species in a vacuum.
 Through restoration it aims to create and maintain a better habitat for the hundreds of important species that live in the Forth, and about which many people are unaware.

-100 of these species, from tiny bacteria to whales, have been selected and distributed between the Restoration Forth Community Hubs.
+100 of these species, from tiny bacteria to whales, were selected and distributed between the Restoration Forth Community Hubs.

-We are delighted to have such great support and are enjoying seeing it come together as you all share your creations with us.
-We hope you enjoy watching the project take shape as much as we do.
+We were delighted to have such great support and enjoyed seeing it come together.
+We hope you enjoy the amazing creations our participants shared with us.

 Let's consider oysters and seagrass first